Specialised tool · AI generative fill

 Brush every sticker, emoji, and overlay

 Paint over each element you want gone — smiley-face stickers, heart reactions, chat bubbles, platform watermarks, filter effects, censor bars.
-For stickers with hard edges (most platform-generated emoji) add 4–6 pixels of margin beyond the sticker border so SDXL has clean context to rebuild.
+For stickers with hard edges (most platform-generated emoji) add 4–6 pixels of margin beyond the sticker border so the AI has clean context to rebuild.
 For layered overlays (filter frames that wrap the whole image), paint each element separately for best results.

 3. 3